Spinal constructions for continuous type-space branching processes with interactions: Results

 where:

-\end{thm} We take inspiration from the work of Bansaye \cite{B21} for the proof.
+\end{theorem} We take inspiration from the work of Bansaye \cite{B21} for the proof.
 The idea is to decompose both processes on their possible trajectories, then establish by induction on the successive jumps times the equality in law for the trajectories between these times.

 The process $\left(\left(E_t,\Zbarhat_{t}\right), t\geq 0 \right)$ gives at any time $t\geq0$ the label of the spinal individual- that encodes the whole spine lineage- and the spinal population.
-Our result thus links, for every $\psi_{\phi}$, the sampling of an individual and the trajectory of the population to the trajectory of the spine process.
-The path integral term that links these two terms is difficult to handle in general and finding eigenfunctions of $\mathcal{G}$ may widely simplify the expression \cite{Cloez17,Athreya00,B21}.
+Our result thus links, for every $\psi$, the sampling of an individual and the trajectory of the population to the trajectory of the spine process.
+The path integral term that links these two terms is difficult to handle in general and finding eigenfunctions of $\mathcal{G}$ may greatly simplify the expression \cite{Cloez17,Athreya00,B21}.
 Finding such functions for single type, density-dependent populations is possible in models with simple interactions \cite{B21}[Section 3].
 Nevertheless, this becomes a challenging issue in the majority of scenarios.
 Subsequent sections of this work will explore applications of this formula where the path-integral component is tractable.

 We first introduce additional notations concerning the dynamics of the spine process given by the generators introduced in \eqref{generator spinal}.
-Following notations of Section \ref{section: model}, and disregarding the dependency on the chosen function $\psi_{\phi} \in\mathcal{D}$ ensuring Assumption \ref{assumption B} in the subsequent branching parameters, we introduce the dynamics of the traits in the spine process.
+Following notations of Section \ref{section: model}, and disregarding the dependency on the chosen function $\psi \in\mathcal{D}$ satisfying Assumption \ref{assumption B} in the subsequent branching parameters, we introduce the dynamics of the traits in the spine process.
 As previously discussed, the construction distinguishes dynamics of the spine from the rest of the individuals.
-When there is no possible confusion, the label of the spinal individual at any time will be denoted $e$ for convenience, and $x_e$ its trait.
-We will also use for every $\left(x,(x_e,\Z),t\right) \in \mathcal{X}\times\Zhatset\times\mathbb{R}_+$ the notations
+We first introduce the branching parameters of the individuals outside the spine in a spinal population. \begin{dyn}[Individuals outside the spine] For all $\left(n,x,\left(x_e,\Z\right),t\right)$ in $\mathbb{N}^* \times \mathcal{X} \times \Zhatset \times \mathbb{R}_+$, \begin{enumerate} \item $\widehat{K}_n\left(x_e,x,\Z,t,\cdot\right) \in \mathfrak{B}\left(\mathcal{X}^n \right)$ is the density of the traits at birth of the $n$ children generated by a non-spinal individual of trait $x$ at time $t$ in a spinal population $\left(x_e,\Z\right)$.